-The evolution of period products has been a long journey with multiple speed-breakers on the way – from aprons and old clothes to sanitary pads which are accessible to many.
-Now, when we look back, it’s a history worth knowing about .
+The evolution of sanitary pads and period products has been a long journey with multiple speed-breakers on the way – from aprons and old clothes to pads which are accessible to many.
+Now, when we look back, it’s a history of menstrual blood collection worth knowing about .

 Let’s travel back centuries and begin at the beginning: